justinethier/husk-scheme/docs/Continuations.markdown

 Husk was my first major Haskell project, so please do not be too critical of the code presented here.
 It could probably be prettied up a bit and made more concise.
 But for the purposes of this project I tried to keep things as simple as possible.

-Anyway, I hope this article helped you understand a bit more about what continuations and how they work.
+Anyway, I hope this article helped you understand a bit more about what continuations are and how they work.
 If you would like to suggest any corrections or improvements - or if you just enjoyed reading - please drop me a line.

 Thanks!